 Additional riders such as benefits for accidental death, child support and others are also available inbuilt in the plan for increased protection.
 So secure the future of your family today and opt for iSelect+ term plan to ensure they can achieve all the goals in their life.

 Hi I am Radhika Palkar, a practising Chartered Accountant mainly working as an advisor to foreign companies with regards to managing their operation in India.
-I also take keen interest in associating myself with startups, from the stage of incorporation bookkeeping to income tax filling as well in advising the management in cost price analysis, that we act like a virtual CFO for the entities in their growth phase I am here today as part of the Tax video series for Canara HSBC Oriental Bank of Commerce Life Insurance Company.
+I also take keen interest in associating myself with startups, from the stage of incorporation bookkeeping to income tax filling as well in advising the management in cost price analysis, that we act like a virtual CFO for the entities in their growth phase I am here today as part of the Tax video series for Canara HSBC Life Insurance Company.
 Here’s an important question that I often get asked- If my salary is above 15 Lakhs, how do I save tax effectively.
 Well let’s figure out how:

 On first look, the new tax structure seems better, but one always needs to dig deeper.
 The suitability of the tax structure will vary depending on the level of investments one makes.